elix-stack/2025-resolutions/README.md

-# elix-library
+📖 Elix Library
-📖 Elix Library – A free and accessible digital library for learners and researchers.
+A free and accessible digital library for learners and researchers.